-- Services provided with FEMA 4393 DR NC CCP grant shall be provided only through appropriate, qualified community programs in coordination with local management entities (LMEs).
-Services under the plan will be provided through behavioral health providers through CCP program teams in compliance with the FEMA 43939DR NC CCP grant requirements, including: - a.
+- Services provided with FEMA DR 4393 NC and DR 4487 NC CCP grant shall be provided only through appropriate, qualified community programs in coordination with local management entities/managed care organizations (LME/MCOs).
+Services under the plan will be provided through behavioral health providers through CCP program teams in compliance with the FEMA DR 4393 NC and DR 4487 NC CCP grant requirements, including: - a.
 CCP services are provided principally to individuals residing in the disaster declared counties in the defined geographic area (service area); - b.
 CCP primary services are provided free and anonymously to include individual and group crisis counseling, outreach and education, survivor risk screening and assessment for referrals for more intensive community services, including health, mental health, substance use and/or disability services.

-The activities of this grant are consistent with the FEMA 4393 DR NC CCP grant and are specified in the contract (see program procedures section above).
-These activities include participating in CCP mechanisms to evaluate the CCP program and services delivered under these contracts, and outreach, educational/training and primary service activities under FEMA 4393 DR NC CCP grant.
+The activities of this grant are consistent with the FEMA DR 4393 NC and DR 4487 NC CCP grant and are specified in the contract (see program procedures section above).
+These activities include participating in CCP mechanisms to evaluate the CCP program and services delivered under these contracts, and outreach, educational/training and primary service activities under FEMA DR 4393 NC and DR 4487 NC CCP grants.